How to Optimize Your Product for Customer Acquisition and Retention

-Posted on: DEC 23, 2020
+Posted on Dec 23, 2020

-When discussing UX or Product design, it is easy to get lost in the technicalities of the design and forget that ultimately, the goal of the company is to acquire and keep customers.
-In fact, many UX or UI designers might not even know what customer acquisition and retention is and how important it is to their company and business.
-To put it bluntly, customer acquisition and retention are the oxygen of the company.
-So, how can UX/UI designers leverage those concepts to build the ultimate product?
+When discussing Web3 UX or Product design, it is easy to get lost in the technicalities of the design and forget that ultimately, the goal of the company is to acquire and retain customers.
+In fact, many UX or UI designers might not even know what customer acquisition and retention is and how important it is to the product they are supporting.
+Customer acquisition and retention are the lifeblood of the business.
+Without them, the business can’t survive.
+So, how can Web3 UX/UI designers help improve customer acquisition and retention to build a successful product?

-To optimize a product for customer acquisition, you have to answer 4 questions: what your potential users are expecting, whether your product is ready to acquire users, whether the purpose of your product is clear, and what the experience of the first-time user is.
-It’s like trying to woo a potential partner and date them.
+Creating good product acquisition isn’t unlike dating.
 Marketers have already painted a picture of the product, so the UX/UI designer should try to understand what that image is and match it.
-The goal is to make the product that catches the eye of customers, invites them to try it, and delivers great results at the first use.
+The goal is to make a product that catches the eye of customers, invites them to try it, and delivers great results at the first use.

-The goal of customer retention is to be in a long-term committed relationship, possibly marriage with the customers.
+The goal of customer retention is to be in a long-term committed relationship with the customers.
 UX/UI designers must deliver a product that almost begs the customers to use it.
 The product design also has to continue working as intended and even get better.
-For a more comprehensive look at what goes into each step, you can read the full article from Avani for free.
+For a more comprehensive look at what goes into each step for customer acquisition and retention, you can read the full article from Avani for free.